 -

-Complete the enrollment form, also available on the Cystic Fibrosis Foundation patient portal.
-Fax completed forms to JHGDDL at 410-367-3266.
+Complete complete the enrollment form (available in English and Spanish) and fax completed forms to JHGDDL at 410-367-3266.
 Please note that incomplete or outdated forms will not be accepted.

 JHGDDL will review the enrollment and issue a decision.
 This process may take up to 3 business days for first-time enrollments, 2–3 weeks for re-enrollments.
 If your patient’s enrollment is denied, JHGDDL will issue a letter detailing the reasons for denial.
 If you would like to appeal a denial, please contact JHGDDL to provide additional clinical information supporting your patient’s diagnosis.
 JHGDDL will perform a secondary review of your patient’s credentials and issue a final enrollment decision.